sgrsaga/eks-argo-gitops/README.md

 ## Features

 - Kubenetes platform is in AWS EKS
-- Terraform is used to configure all aws resources
+- Terraform is used to configure all AWS resources
-- Helm provider for the Terraform is used to install utility applications for the platform
+- HELM provider for the Terraform is used to install utility applications for the platform
 - Kubernetes provider is used to create initial resources
 - GitHub Action is uses as CI/CD pipeline with Open ID Connect(OIDC)
 - Kustomize is used to configure multiple environments
+- Two user categories "Developer" and "Admin" also created

 1. Apply the Terraform code to create the infrastructure This will create the EKS cluster. @ node Groups and Some AddOns such as CNI, CoreDN and kube-proxy